-- The Offshore Wind Development should have little impact on other uses – including the ecosystem - of the proposed area.
+Assessment 2: excluding areas too important for other stakeholders from the locations identified in the first assessment.
+Offshore Wind Development should have little impact on other uses – including the ecosystem of the proposed area.

 Fixed wind turbines

-From a technical OWE development area for fixed offshore wind turbines, originally consisting of 13 blocks spread out along the Norwegian coast, none remain after taking other sea uses into account.
-Most are lost to both shipping and marine protected areas.
+Of the 13 blocks spread out along the Norwegian coast in a technical OWE assessment none remain after taking other sea uses into account.
+Most were excluded due to their locations being in major shipping routes or marine protected areas.

 Floating wind turbines

-From a technical area of originally 290 blocks, 124 blocks remain after taking other sea uses into account.
-Six of those are in the Russian part of the Barents Sea (ICES area Ib), on the Murman Rise.
-The remainder is in Norwegian waters (ICES area IIa2), mostly around the Lofoten and Tromsø.
+Of the 290 blocks in a technically suitable area, 124 blocks remain after taking other sea uses into account (table 1 and figure 1).
+Six of these blocks are in the Russian part of the Barents Sea (ICES area Ib), on the Murman Rise.
+The remaining blocks are in Norwegian waters (ICES area IIa2), mostly around the Lofoten and Tromsø.
 West of Trondheim the combination of other sea uses results in only a few remaining OWE blocks.

 |ICES area||No. OWE blocks||Mean distance to port (km)||Mean water depth (m)||Mean wind speed (m/s)||Area (km2)|